-Sneak Peek new images of "Birds of Prey" actress Margot Robbie, in the July 2018 issue of "ES" Magazine, wearing Chanel, Molly Goddard and a whole lot more, photographed by Max Papendieck:
+Sneak Peek "Birds of Prey" actress Margot Robbie, posing for "ES" Magazine, wearing Chanel, Molly Goddard and a whole lot more, photographed by Max Papendieck:

-Robbie is prepping to start the "Birds of Prey" feature January 2019, reprising her role as DC Comics' 'Harley Quinn' for director Cathy Yan ("Dead Pigs") from a screenplay by Christina Hodson ("Batgirl"):
+In "Birds of Prey", Robbie reprises her "Suicide Squad" role as DC Comics' 'Harley Quinn' for director Cathy Yan ("Dead Pigs") from a screenplay by Christina Hodson ("Batgirl"):

 "I pitched the idea of an 'R-rated' girl gang film including 'Harley', because I was like, 'Harley needs friends' Harley loves interacting with people, so don't ever make her do a standalone film," said Robbie.